Stanko/react-animate-height/README.md

 * **onAnimationEnd**: function

   Callback which will be called when animation ends

+* **onlyClasses**: boolean, default: `false`

+  If this flag is set to `true` only CSS classes will be applied to the lement and inline transition styles will not be present.

 Additional props will be passed to the wrapper div, to make adding attrs like `aria-*` easier.